 Specialized Construction Billing.

 In the construction industries, billing styles and methods defer from other industries that operate around fixed-price and point-of-sale billing.
-Contractors may use a number of contract styles and billing methods:
+Contractors may use the following contract styles and billing methods:

 1. FIXED PRICE